 The sign of a healthy set of gums is a pale pink color and being soft around the teeth.
 But when they are infected, their appearance can change.
 Some symptoms of gum inflammation include swollen gums or gums that feel tender when touched.
 Sometimes pus is also felt between teeth, and you spit out blood while brushing or flossing.
 The chewing process becomes immensely painful as soon as your teeth change shape and their places misalign.
 Hence, whenever you bite, the mouth experiences a sharp pang.

 It all starts when the sticky film of plaque gets stuck to the tooth surface and eventually advances the periodontitis.
 Brushing and flossing your teeth does remove some bits of plaque, but it also reforms quickly.
 The second stage involves the plaque-forming into tartar and staying on the tooth.
 The longer the tartar remains on your teeth, the more damage it causes.
 With periodontitis, you ultimately lose one or more teeth, and the on-going inflammation can put a lot of pressure on your immune system, weakening it as a result.

 Plaque can also cause gingivitis, which, compared to periodontitis, is a milder form of gum disease.
 Gingivitis is the feeling of irritation around the base of your teeth.
-Our doctors can reverse soft inflammations with professional treatment and good oral care.
+Our doctors can reverse soft inflammations with our professional dental services and good oral care.

 Preventing Gum Inflammation